Fund Unpaid Internships

 If you will not have an internship secured by the April 7 deadline and need funding, you should make other plans which may involve finding a paid position.

 If you are reading this after the April 7 deadline and know that you may get an offer before April 26, you may submit an application for funding up until April 26.
-Your application will be left in pending status and IF we have funding available (no guarantees), we will review your application after May 8.
+You may only do this once you have a confirmed internship.
+We will not accept any applications after April 26.
+Your application will be left in pending status and IF we have funding available (no guarantees), we will review your application and you will know by mid-May.
+Please understand that if we are able to review any late applications, it will be an even more competitive process.
 If you are granted funding, the money will not be deposited into your account until mid to late June.
-Contact Cheryl Whitney Lower (email@example.com) with questions.
+Contact Cheryl Whitney Lower (firstname.lastname@example.org) with questions.

 Q Are there experiences that CCI does not fund?